monkemanmatt/resources/index.md

 This page will be dedicated to providing you with useful links to software, tutorials, websites, and other stuff!

+## DISCLAIMER:
-Disclaimer: I am not sponsored by any of these creators and/or companies!
+I am not sponsored by any of these creators and/or companies!
 This page is a collection of all the links that have been useful to me throughout my life.

 ## utility (very useful)